cldershem/trailStatus/README.md

-# Flask-bootstrap-boilerplate
+# Trail Status
-A boilerplate flask application bootstrappy thinger.
-Clone this repo and you've got a base flask app work on.
+The application you've always wanted for Indy Greenways.

 There are several `$SOME_REPO` or `$SOME_APP` placeholders throughout.
 I suggest replacing them before you forget.